akash-verma16/CS253-TRACKit/backend/README.md

 > **Note**: The `.env` file contains sensitive information and should never be committed to version control.

-## Default Admin Credentials
+## Default State

-The system automatically creates an admin user on first run:

-Username: admin

-Password: admin123
+The system automatically creates a default state with 1 Admin, 2 Courses, 2 Faculty and 5 Students.
+Their login credentials will be printed in your console/terminal.
+A database called `database.sqlite` should get created in this backend folder on your local machine.
+This default state is being created by `backend/utils/initState.js`

 ## How to send requests?